 Equally, it is important to shine a light on services that aim to reduce barriers through centring holistic support and recovery.
 The Amari Project is a specialist service at Solace, and it supports women who have been exploited through trafficking, prostitution and modern slavery.
 It is a pilot project conducted in collaboration between Commonweal Housing and Solace Women’s Aid with funding from London Councils.
 The Amari Project is a Pan-London, 2nd stage accommodation service that puts support systems in place to ensure the women continue their recovery process in a safe environment.
 The benefits women gain whilst working alongside a floating support worker is a vital service for vulnerable women.

 The service users in the project stay between 12-18 months, and the project has been devised to support the complexity of the women’s needs.
 The Amari Project is inclusive and non-discriminatory in line with Solace’s values.
-Presently, the service users in the project are all BIPOC (Black, Indigenous, People of Colour) highlighting the difficulties that BIPOC have in navigating through the growing hostility of the welfare and immigration system.
+Presently, the service users in the project are all Black and minoritised women highlighting the difficulties that they face in navigating through the growing hostility of the welfare and immigration system.
 These systems are woven between issues of race, class, gender, disability, language which affect the disparities of people accessing these necessary services.
 Therefore, the project provides women with stability and to address any conditions of mental and physical health, financial stability, immigration and isolation.

 The main aims of the project are to help women gain independent living skills, pursue their personal goals and to sustain a lease.
 This is to equip the tenants with the knowledge of navigating around setting up/paying bills, universal credit, housing benefit, to advocate for themselves and maintain a long-term tenancy when they exit the project through the provision of specialist support.
 So far, the 23 women have been supported by the project, 11 of which have also been supported on issues with immigration.